Eko Eko Azarak: Wizard of Darkness (Japan, 1995)

 Rating: ***1/2

-Though it worked, a jealous classmate, who also practices black magic, accuses her of the series of strange deaths occurring all over the city when said teacher ended up dead in the next day.
-Said deaths, oddly, does take a particular pattern, that of a pentagram, so Kuroi may have a hard time convincing anyone that her magic is not to blame.
-Things goes for the worse when she, along with these students, ends up mysteriously locked in one night, ending up either being murdered or killed in bizarre and overly brutal manner by someone behind a cloak and hiding in a candle lit room.
+Though it worked, a jealous classmate, who also practices black magic, accuses her of being responsible for a series of strange deaths occurring all over the city, even more so when said teacher ended up dead the next day.
+Oddly enough, the occurrences of these deaths did take a curious pattern, that of a pentagram, so Kuroi is having a hard time convincing anyone that her magic is not to blame.
+Things go for the worse when she, along with these students, ends up mysteriously locked inside their school one night, and they're either getting murdered or killed in bizarre and overly brutal manner by someone behind a cloak and hiding in a candle-lit room.

-Eventually, Kuroi learns that might be the something more diabolical than a mere massacre; something that, if completed, might bring forth a force too powerful to apprehend and defeat.
+Eventually, Kuroi learns that there might be the something more diabolical than a mere massacre happening here.
+Something that, if completed, might bring forth a force too powerful to apprehend and defeat.

-In terms of budget, the film definitely shows how little is used, but otherwise it befits the overall tone of the film; The single setting fair quite well for the massacre, and some good camera work had us sweeping through the empty corridors with ghostly visage and a bit of gloomy atmosphere.
-The murders are creatively simple yet bloody enough to satisfy fans of dead teenager films, but some of the supernatural elements of the film are played down until the last act which involves an arrival of a powerful deity.
-Around this act, the use of cheap CG did come off rather distracting but thankfully this only lasted for a few moments, thus only a minor drawback.
+In terms of budget, the film definitely shows how little is used, but otherwise it befits the overall tone of the film; The single setting fair quite well for the massacre and some good camera work has us sweeping through the empty corridors with ghostly visage and a bit of gloomy atmosphere.
+The murders are creatively simple yet bloody enough to satisfy fans of dead teenager films, and the climactic last act is rather ambitious as it involves the arrival of a powerful deity.
+Around this part, the use of cheap CG did come off rather distracting, but thankfully this only lasted for a few moments, thus only a minor drawback.

-Other flaws I see here is that the victims being slaughtered here are not that developed; as most of the focus was on Kuroi, the rest are literally disposable characters made to pump up the kill count as they panic and scream at something they cannot understand.
-Yes, they're scared, and this would be a common reaction anyone would have if everybody else seems to be dying off in impossible accidents, but I really do wish they did more than be mere victims.
-Still, the lead heroine is pretty far out; she's serious, but not the kind that's too hardened so it makes her at least relatable.
+If there is a flaw to point out, the victims being slaughtered are not that developed as most of the focus was on Kimika Yoshino's Kuroi character and her enigmatic coolness.
+This leaves almost everybody else disposable, serving little purpose but to pump up the kill count as they panic and scream at something they cannot understand.
+Yes, they're scared, and this would be a common reaction anyone would have if everybody else seem to be dying off through impossible accidents, but I really do wish they did more than be mere victims.
+Still, the lead heroine is pretty far out; she's serious, but not too hardened, making her likable enough to root for all the way.

-In conclusion, Wizard of Darkness is one obscure title that's a must-check for slasher fans; if you think Japan's first standard slasher Evil Dead Trap was strange enough to satisfy your bodycounting urges, wait til' you see this one.
+Wizard of Darkness (1995) is one obscure title that's a must-check for slasher fans; if you think Japan's first standard slasher

 Bodycount:

-1 female head crushed by a falling metal girder
+1 female had her head crushed by a falling metal girder

 1 male mentioned killed in car accident